Find a DoctorPatient Portal

 Urethritis

 Urethritis is an inflammation of the urethra that can cause a burning sensation during urination and lead to discharge.
 It often results from bacterial infections or sexually transmitted infections (STIs).
-If you encounter burning or severe symptoms, it is advisable to consult your urologist or OB/GYN for further evaluation and testing.
+If you have burning with urination, discharge, or possible STI exposure, see a healthcare provider for evaluation and testing.

 Several factors contribute to the development of UTIs, including: